akyoto/q/docs/readme.md

 ## Features

 - High performance (comparable to C and Go)
-- Fast compilation (5x faster than most)
+- Fast compilation (5-10x faster than most)
 - Tiny executables ("Hello World" is ~600 bytes)
+- Static analysis (no need for external linters)
 - Resource safety (use-after-free is a compile error)
 - Multiple platforms (Linux, Mac and Windows)
 - Zero dependencies (no llvm, no libc)